Outboard Motor Maintenance: The Complete Schedule for Yamaha, Mercury & Suzuki

 When Typical focus (modern 4-stroke outboards)

-Break-in First service after initial hours (often ~20 hr or per manual): oil change, inspections, sometimes valve check on some models
+Break-in First service after initial hours (often 10–20 hours, check your manual): oil change, inspections, sometimes valve check on some models

 Every 100 hours or annually Engine oil and filter; fuel filter(s); inspection of belts, hoses, mounts; spark plugs on many schedules; lower unit oil inspect or change

-~300 hours (often) Spark plugs if not already due; water pump / impeller on many preventive plans; valve inspection on some engines
+Around 300 hours Spark plugs if not already due; water pump impeller on many preventive plans; valve inspection on some engines

 As needed Impeller if overheating; lower unit seals if milky lube; trim fluid; prop damage; corrosion repairs

-Skipping calendar maintenance because you "only ran 40 hours" is a common mistake in Florida — oil still ages, fuel still degrades, and rubber impeller vanes still stiffen.
+Skipping calendar maintenance because you “only ran 40 hours” is a common mistake in Florida — oil still ages, fuel still degrades, and rubber impeller vanes still stiffen in the heat whether you run the motor or not.

 Current Fuel Prices